 And the latest technology the Shark Leash combines the repelling technology from SharkBanz and a world-class surfboard leash.
-One end connects to the surf board and the other end to the surfer’s ankle to keep their board nearby after a wipeout.
-This brilliant evolution makes it easier and affordable at $180 for a surfer to implement the same magnetic distortion to help repel a shark in the water without the need to wear a separate band.
+One end connects to the surfboard and the other end to the surfer’s ankle to keep his board nearby after a wipeout.
+This brilliant evolution makes it easy and affordable at $180 for a surfer to implement the same magnetic distortion to help repel a shark in the water without the need to wear a separate band.

 Shark Shield Freedom7 is a wearable device that emits an electromagnetic field to disrupt a shark’s senses.
 The stiff price tag puts this into a niche best for serious scuba divers, for spear fishing, and ocean adventure-type swimmers at $649.
 The lithium rechargeable battery lasts up to 6 hours and can be worn to a depth of 164 feet.
 Long distant swimmer Diana Nyad wore the device in her record-breaking Cuba to Florida crossing and is also know to be in use by the US Navy.

 They may not only confuse sharks, but bold patterns discovered in a technology being called Shark Attack Mitigation Systems (SAMS) to make you undesirable to a shark may equally offend any human beings sense of style when wearing a special wetsuit from shark expert Hamish Jolly.